reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 Each of them is a Spring bean that implements the `HealthIndicator` interface and checks the health of that component.

 By default, all standard components (such as `DataSource`) implement this interface.
-The health check provided by a `DataSource` creates a connection to a database and performs a simple query, such as `select 1 from dual` to check that it's working.
+The health check provided by a `DataSource` creates a connection to a database and performs a simple query, such as `select 1 from dual` to check that it is working.

 ### Aggregating Health Indicators